 My vision for the Daybook was to serve as a catch-all for dreams, day’s events, and deepest thoughts.
 A chance to pause and find pockets of tranquility within the busyness of daily life.
 To evoke joy when you use it and satisfaction when you check the boxes.
 And inspiration to get creative with ephemera, colored markers, and washi tape.

 How did you find tranquility wearing multiple hats?

 I find the line to be blurry between work and play.
 During down time you’ll find me reading non-fiction books, practicing yoga, or thumbing through creativity magazines—all of which are applicable to my professional life and fuel my passion.

-During work I’m sipping tea, engaging in social media, and blogging about my latest adventure.
+During work I’m sipping tea, posting on Instagram, and blogging about my latest adventure.
 My work and play commingle in a coherent, holistic way.
 Also, I’m a sucker for self-care: regular massage, lots of sleep, yoga, and journal writing.